MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementIntuneBrandingProfile.md

 ### -CompanyPortalBlockedActions
 Collection of blocked actions on the company portal as per platform and device ownership types.
-To construct, please use Get-Help -Online and see NOTES section for COMPANYPORTALBLOCKEDACTIONS properties and create a hash table.
+To construct, see NOTES section for COMPANYPORTALBLOCKEDACTIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphCompanyPortalBlockedAction[]